These Slow Cooker Green Beans are the best way to serve green beans! Full of flavor and cooked low and slow, they are a must try!

 How to make Slow Cooker Green Beans:

-Side dish in the slow cooker are the best and this recipe could not be easier.
+Side dish in the slow cooker is the best and this recipe could not be easier.

 Step one: Add all ingredients to your slow cooker.